 Gorman has now passed the year-long tenure to another talented young poet, but her career has only just begun.
-As a sophomore at Harvard, Gorman still performs frequently across the country, all while maintaining a 4.0 GPA.
+A student at Harvard, Gorman still performs frequently across the country, all while maintaining a 4.0 GPA (she has since graduated cum laude).
 Here we talk with Gorman about what it was like to be the first-ever youth poet laureate, what inspires her as a writer, and what happened when she finally met her hero, Lin-Manuel Miranda.

 B+C: What was your greatest accomplishment of the last year?

 Gorman: I got to meet Lin-Manuel Miranda last month, and I'm sorry, it doesn't get much better than that!
 I was asked if I wanted to perform a poem honoring him and also Dick Van Dyke — they were both receiving an award — and it was kind of like, “Duh," with a capital D-U-H, exclamation mark!
 I didn't bring world peace.
 I didn't find a cure for cancer.
 But I have to say, getting to meet Lin-freakin'-Manuel Miranda literally makes me feel like I have an armored shield on my chest.
 He is such an idol, especially with what he did with Hamilton, really revolutionizing the way in which stories can be told.
 That is always what I'm aspiring to with my own work as a poet.